 Twinkle Twinkle Little Star Poem

 The poem Twinkle Twinkle Little Star is one that most children learn at an early age.
-It is one that many children look to the sky and recite.
+It is one that many children recite while looking up at the sky.

 It was originally written in the early 1800s and has truly stood the test of time.
 Enjoy sharing this poem with your children.
 Children delight in this poem and many times sing it.